parthopaul69/CodeforcesSync/README.md

 │   └── 1100C/
 │       ├── README.md
 │       └── 1100C.java
-└── unrated/                    # For Gym or unrated problems
+└── unrated/                    # Fallback for Gym contests or beta problems
     └── 2200A/
         ├── README.md
         └── 2200A.cpp